 PEQ-14 Final Thoughts

 Price-wise the PEQ-14 fetches just under $1,000.
 I have seen some of them go for more as high as $1,500.
 It is powered by two CR123 batteries so it is not the most efficient multi-function aiming laser on the market.
 But it does give you dual spectrum aiming lasers and illuminators.
-If the LED upgrade is worthwhile, it is an option for some who want an all-in-one setup on a compact weapon like a pistol or perhaps a small PDW PCC.
+The LED upgrade is worthwhile and makes the PEQ-14 an option for some who want an all-in-one setup on a compact weapon like a pistol or perhaps a small PDW PCC.